 We will be enhancing spaces such as:

 - closed churchyards

-This is to create havens for bees, butterflies, birds and hedgehogs.
+to create havens for bees, butterflies, birds and hedgehogs.
 There will be:

-- wildflower meadows
+- wildflower meadow patches

-- pollinator shrubs
+- pollinator shrubs and perennials

 For details of which towns and spaces we are working in, please see below.